Speaking of California and flipping California, hail I share with you this next headline.

 And old Cam witnesses George Washington's inauguration speech, talks to him about why he ran, why he didn't accept King, why he left office, the whole thing about what being president of anything really is and why seek it.

-And we made it a point, by the way, to include Martha Washington and Abigail Adams in this book so that young girls reading it would have things because they were they were important figures.
+And we made it a point, by the way, to include Martha Washington and Abigail Adams in this book so that young girls reading it would have things because they were important figures.

-Wanted young girl readers to be able to relate in that way.
+We wanted young girl readers to be able to relate in that way.

 We wanted to wait till after the election crush.

-And it's at Amazon Barnes and Noble Books a Million Retailers all over the place.
+And it's at Amazon Barnes and Noble Books a Million, retailers all over the place.

 And I have to add, we post great photos all of the time at Rush Revere's Facebook page.